Command Line Interface (CLI)

 To see the available commands, run:

-This will show you the main commands: listen
+This will show you the main commands: listen, send, purge, and check.

 configure